seibert-media/automatix/README.md

  confirm, that automatix may proceed.

 2) **local**: Local shell command to execute.
-Imports will be sourced beforehand. /bin/bash will be used for execution.
+Imports will be sourced beforehand.
+The Bash specified in `bash_path` (default: /bin/bash) will be used for execution.

 3) **remote@systemname**: Remote shell command to execute.
 Systemname has to be a defined system.
 The command will be run via SSH (without